 Loss on redemption of convertible notes.
 Loss on redemption of convertible notes represents the difference between fair value and the carrying value as of the redemption date of the convertible notes.
-The loss on redemption of convertible notes for fiscal years 2022 and 2021 was \$8.1 million and \$0.3 million, respectively.
+The loss on redemption of convertible notes for fiscal 2022 was \$8.1 million.

 Gain from sale and leaseback transaction.
-Gain from sale and leaseback transaction represents the gain from the sale of our headquarters buildings and properties located at 1109-1251 McKay Drive and 1140-1150 Ringwood Court, San Jose, California in the third quarter of fiscal 2022.
+Gain from sale and leaseback transaction represents the gain from the sale of our headquarters buildings and properties located San Jose, California in fiscal 2022.
 The gain from the sale and leaseback transaction for fiscal 2022 was \$5.4 million.